 If we had an extra couple of hours, we could have kept walking to Mount Burwell.
 But We didn’t have enough hours of daylight left, and I don’t think my legs would have survived the return journey if we had tried!
 That is something to aim for next year.
-Mount Burwell is the rocky mountain to the left in the next photo.
-The other photo shows the view down to Seymour lake and the gorgeous mountains beyond.
+Mount Burwell is the rocky mountain to the left in the photo above.

 Here is one last shot of Marc enjoying the view before we started our walk back down to Tegan.

 Everyone left the peak at about the same time (probably because we all needed to zoom down before it got dark.)
 We left messages for Tegan with the rangers, as they were far speedier walkers than us!
 The we left the gorgeous views and started our long decent.

 We weren’t the only ones that could leave mountain messages!
 Some hikers coming the other way asked if we knew Tegan.
 They passed on a message that she had started to descend slowly, and that she was about 45 minutes ahead of us.
 When we found her again at the trailhead, she said that everyone on the mountain seemed to know her!
 We’d told so many people to watch out for her, and they had all listened…so she had received chatty “Hi Tegan” from almost everyone that she’d met!
 I had left her one of my hiking poles, so she’d used that to hike down slowly.
 She’d had a long chat to the rangers, so she knew we were not far behind.
 She seemed happy and refreshed by the time we found her.